This Is the Quickest Way to Check If Eggs Are Still Fresh

 If you’re hosting a brunch or baking a pastry of sorts for a dinner party, it’s likely that your recipe will call for eggs.
 The question is, are the cartons of eggs stacked in your refrigerator still any good?
 Or, an even better question may be this: Have you ever considered checking to see if those eggs you bought two weeks ago are still in their prime?

-We spoke with head chef at HelloFresh, Claudia Sidoti, for the lowdown on how you can accurately and quickly check to see if the eggs in your fridge are still in tip-top shape, or if it’s time to toss them out.
+We spoke with head chef at HelloFresh, Claudia Sidoti, for the lowdown so you can accurately—and quickly—figure out how to tell if eggs in your fridge are good enough to eat and are in tip-top shape, or if it’s time to toss them out.

-What’s the tell-tale sign that your eggs are no longer fresh?
+What’s the best way to tell if eggs are still good or are no longer fresh?

 First, here’s some background information on what prompted us to ask Chef Sidoti this question.
 We’d heard of the float test, which involves placing eggs into a bowl of water.
 But what are you actually looking for?